Asana/developer-docs/source/includes/markdown/_13-platform-ui.html.md

 <br>
 <img src="../images/app-directory.png" alt="app directory"/>

 Note that subsequent interactions with the same application by the same user will _not_ trigger the following installation flow.
-To force the installation flow in its entirety again (e.g., for QA purposes), you can visit `https://app.asana.com/-/install_platform_ui_app?app_id=<app_client_id>`, replacing the value of the `app_id` query parameter with the application's Client ID (accessible via the [developer console](https://app.asana.com/0/developer-console)).

 <hr>